-Although the is responsible Board. for selection of library materials, ultimate responsibility rests with the , thereby delegates authority for selection of library materials to the cipal further delegates that authority to the librarian in the school.
+Although the Teacher is responsible for selection of library materials, ultimate responsibility rests with the Board.

+The Board, acting through the Teacher, thereby delegates authority for selection of library materials to the principal in each of the schools.
+The principal further delegates that authority to the librarian in the school.